Iceberg Sensemaking: A Process Model for Critical Data Analysis and Visualization: Discussion

 \subsection{The Virtue of Epistemic Humility}

-Data-driven methods have become increasingly entangled with nearly every domain of modern life, but with these entanglements come perilous complexities.
+Recognizing the social entanglements \newcopy{of data} entails adopting a fundamental stance of humility with respect to \newcopy{data-driven reasoning}.
 Facts are never neutral, nobody is truly impartial, and matters of knowledge are inevitably shaped by concepts, measurements, models, and tools of our own creation.
-But this observation does not mean the world is unknowable -- far from it.
-An interpretivist viewpoint calls attention to the fact that knowledge originates in real human labor, ideas, and institutions.
-In order for knowledge to be constructed soundly and communicated clearly, it must always be framed.
-And while every framework leaves something outside its edges, there is value in making the framing process explicit because it surfaces the purposeful decisions behind this knowledge.
+But this observation does not mean the world is unknowable---far from it.
+An interpretivist viewpoint calls attention to the fact that knowledge originates in real human labor, ideas, institutions, and collective memory.
+This framing \newcopy{implies} knowledge must be situated in human context, treating a multiplicity of perspectives and interpretations as elements of a more comprehensive picture than any one viewpoint \cite{haraway_TK_2018}.
+In order for knowledge to be constructed soundly and communicated clearly, it must always be \newcopy{carefully} framed.
+And while every framework leaves something outside its edges, there is value in making the framing process explicit because this underlines the purposeful decisions that lead to one conclusion rather than another.
 Some biases neatly isolate what matters to us, just as other biases lead us astray.

-Epistemology is the study of knowledge itself, and epistemic humility acknowledges how easily human beings fail in the pursuit of knowledge.
-Our interpretivist process model promotes this virtue by foregrounding the messy complexity of knowledge as an omnipresent factor in sensemaking.
-This stance is especially needed in data-driven fields, where data's apparent ``givenness'' is implied in the etymology of the very word ``data,'' as Latin for ``that which is given.''
-Opposition to this misnomer led Drucker to suggest the neologism \textit{capta} to emphasize that this information is never just given but rather captured, gathered, ordered, and given meaning through people's actions\cite{drucker_humanities_2011}.
+Epistemology is the study of knowledge itself, and epistemic humility acknowledges how easily human beings can fail or be misled in the pursuit of knowledge.
+Our interpretivist process model promotes the virtue of epistemic humility by foregrounding the messy complexity of knowledge as an \newcopy{ever-present} factor in sensemaking.
+This stance is especially needed in data-driven fields, where data's apparent givenness is implied in the etymology of the very word `data', \newcopy{which is} Latin for `what is given'.
+Opposition to this misnomer led Drucker to suggest the neologism \emph{capta} to emphasize that information is never just given but rather captured, gathered, ordered, and given meaning through people's actions \cite{drucker_humanities_2011}.
+Whether \newcopy{researchers} adopt the word `capta' or merely reform our assumptions about the nature of data, it is incumbent on all researchers to heed this distinction, particularly in a field so human-centered as visualization is.